devopsleague/ocis/CONTRIBUTING.md

   ## I don't want to read this whole thing I just have a question!!!

-> **Note:** [Please don't file an issue to ask a question.](https://blog.atom.io/2016/04/19/managing-the-deluge-of-atom-issues.html) You'll get faster results by using the resources below.
+> **Note:** Please don't file an issue to ask a question.
+You'll get faster results by using the resources below.

 For general questions, please refer to [ownCloud's FAQs](https://owncloud.com/faq/) or ask on the [ownCloud Central Server](https://central.owncloud.org/).

-We have a [Rocket Chat Server](https://talk.owncloud.com/channel/infinitescale) to answer your questions specifically to ownCloud Infinite Scale.
+We also have a [Rocket Chat Server](https://talk.owncloud.com/channel/infinitescale) to answer your questions specifically to ownCloud Infinite Scale.

 ## What should I know before I get started